canonical/charm-events/README.md

 ### Legend
-* `(start)` and `(end)` are 'meta' nodes and represent the beginning and end of the lifecycle of a Charm/juju unit.
+* `(start)` and `(end)` are 'meta' nodes and represent the beginning and end of the lifecycle of a Charm/Juju unit.
 All other nodes represent hooks (events) that can occur during said lifecycle.
-* Hard arrows represent strict temporal ordering which is enforced by the juju state machine and respected by the Operator Framework, which mediates between the juju controller and the Charm code.
+* Hard arrows represent strict temporal ordering which is enforced by the Juju state machine and respected by the Operator Framework, which mediates between the Juju controller and the Charm code.
 * Dotted arrows represent a 1:1 relationship between relation events, explained in more detail down in the Operation section.
 * The large yellow boxes represent broad phases in the lifecycle.
 You can read the graph as follows: when you fire up a unit, there is first a setup phase, when that is done the unit enters a operation phase, and when the unit goes there will be a sequence of teardown events.
 Generally speaking, this guarantees some sort of ordering of the events: events that are unique to the teardown phase can be guaranteed not to be fired during the setup phase.
 So a [`stop`] will never be fired before a [`start`].
 * The colors of the event nodes represent a logical but practically meaningless grouping of the events.